In the guide below, we consider how an individual might be able to reduce their waste footprint.

 Single/individually packaged waste includes things like individually packed packets of noodles, individually packed soda cans, individual coffee sachets and so on.

-Instead, buy and use bulk or single source foods, drinks and other products, or products with reduced packaging.
+Instead, buy bulk packed foods, drinks and other products, or products with reduced packaging.

 4. Reduce Plastic Waste

 We are singling out plastic because plastic packaging and plastic disposable items are among the most wasted and littered materials and items there are (compared to other materials).